 Besides its impressive tea collection, the TWG Tea brand is also known for its innovation in its interior design.
 Its Tea Salons & Boutiques are easily distinguished from its magnificent brass patisserie counters, one-of-a-kind glittering floor lamps and its astonishing rotating tea wall which reveals the brand’s spectacular array of teas.

 Selective high-end distribution: The brand’s distribution strategy is tailored across countries and focuses on targeting its specific consumer base.
-In line with its strategy of quality and exclusivity, TWG Teas are retailed at gourmet and fine department stores all over the world, such as Harrods Knightsbridge in London, up-market department store David Jones in Australia, The Emporium in Thailand, IFC Mall in Hong Kong, Dubai Mall in UAE, Pavilion Kuala Lumpur in Malaysia, and GUM in Moscow.
+In line with its strategy of quality and exclusivity, TWG Teas are retailed at gourmet and fine department stores all over the world, such as Harrods Knightsbridge and Leicester Square in London, up-market department store David Jones in Australia, The Emporium in Thailand, IFC Mall in Hong Kong, Dubai Mall in UAE, Pavilion Kuala Lumpur in Malaysia, and GUM in Moscow.
 In the US, the brand has tea counters at the upscale grocery store brand Dean & DeLuca.
 Moving ahead, the brand is looking to expand further into the Middle East with the same distribution strategy.

 Besides its retail outlets, salons and patisseries, TWG Tea is very careful in selecting other distribution channels to market its products.
 These channels include five-star hotels, airlines and fine dining restaurants – very much in line with its positioning as a luxury brand.
 For example, in Singapore’s 5-star Shangri-La Hotel defined by world-class service, beautiful architecture and the finest dining experiences, a huge selection of 164 TWG Teas is offered in the high-tea menu of its lounge, Rose Veranda.
 The Fullerton Hotel, an iconic luxury hotel in Singapore, also stocks TWG Tea in its in-room mini-bar.
 Singapore’s national carrier, Singapore Airlines, also serves TWG Tea to business class passengers, and customizes the offering based on its routes – flights to and from China feature a wider range of Chinese teas.